nouvadam/RustyHack/README.md

 ![Pong](pictures/screenshot3.png?raw=true)

 ## How to build and run
-There are two frontends available: One standalone in `cli` folder, and the web version under `wasm`
+There are two frontends available: One standalone in `cli` folder, and the web version under `wasm`.
+Check them out for futher instructions.

 ## Example ROMs:
 - [Bichromia](https://github.com/Acedio/nand2tetris/tree/master/09/Bichromia)